-As interest rates have risen overall, the Sec.
-7520 rate has also risen.
-So a CLT may not be as attractive as it had been for the last several years.
-But if you're still interested in a CLT, you may want to set one up soon, in case rates rise further.
+With rising interest rates overall, the Sec.
+7520 rate has also been rising.
+But as of this writing, it's still relatively low historically.
+So if you're interested in a CLT, you may want to set one up soon, before rates rise further.
 Keep in mind, however, that the increased gift and estate tax exemption may reduce the tax benefits of a CLT, depending on your specific situation.
 (For more on estate and gift taxes, see page 22.)